Death Powder

-Death Powder (デスパウダー, Desu Paudā) is a 1986 low-budget science fiction/horror film with body horror elements, written and directed by Japanese poet/folk singer Shigeru Izumiya.
+Death Powder (デスパウダー, Desu Paudā) is a 1986 low-budget Japanese science fiction/horror film with body horror elements, written and directed by poet/folk singer Shigeru Izumiya.

 The experimental film is credited as being the first core of the Japanese cyberpunk subgenre that emerged during the 1980s, predating both Katsuhiro Otomo's anime film adaptation of Akira and Shinya Tsukamoto's Tetsuo: The Iron Man.

-Izumiya also stars in his own film, as one of the three scientists who have stolen a cybernetic android and take it to an abandoned warehouse.
+Izumiya also stars in his own film, as one of the three scientists who have stolen a cybernetic android and taken it to an abandoned warehouse.

 Plot

 In the very near future, a group of three conspirators capture a very special android named Guernica.
 The scientists bring her to a deserted warehouse, and tie her to a cot, with a protective covering over her mouth.
 One assisting researcher (Harima) is left to guard the Guernica, but the android secretes a reality-altering substance, causing Harima to slowly lose his mind.
 The lead researcher and his female colleague (Norris) apparently have just escaped and are on their way back to the warehouse.
 Norris tries calling Harima and discovers that something must be wrong.
 They proceed carefully into the warehouse where they discover that Harima has gone crazy and now wants to kill them.
 Harima makes it to Guernica, who suddenly sits up and blows dust all over him.
 After this point the movie turns extremely surreal.
 Guernica's body slowly disappears into dust, fighting and shooting are laced with hallucinations and end in a final act of violence.

-Even though dialogue plays a rather minor role in the film, only about quarter of it is actually translated in English.
+Even though dialogue plays a rather minor role in the film, only about a quarter of it is actually translated in English.